 Ensure that goals are agreed upon at the onset of team development.
 Enabling and motivating the team to reach performance objectives by maintaining positive personal relationships is important.
 Establish effective intercultural communication practices and find common ground among team members to help foster personal relationships.

 Global team leads will benefit from being mindful of the key areas represented in the Global Team Effectiveness Model and their team’s responses to the questions posed above.
-To learn more about the GlobeSmart Teaming AssessmentSM, a popular assessment among our clients for analyzing team strengths, weaknesses, and priorities, visit this page or check out a variety of our Team Effectiveness solutions.

 Do you have first-hand experience or advice for other global team leaders?
 If so, we’d love to hear from you.
 Leave us a comment in the section below!